brianddk/trezor-tails/README.md

 9. After recieving both messages launch the Tor Browser
 10. Plug in your Trezor and browse to `https://trezor.io`
 11. Proceed as you normally would

+Still very much WIP, but seems functional enough for now.

+Please [log issues here](https://github.com/brianddk/trezor-tails/issues/new) if you find any.

+Please [issue feature requests here](https://github.com/brianddk/trezor-tails/issues/new) if you have any.